 “Obviously we want to handle recording where patients can be seen with impeccable care.
 That is why we were looking for a system where these recordings can be shared whilst guaranteeing the safety.”

 When it comes to file and data management in universities, security is perhaps one of the most important factors to consider when integrating any software system.
-In the case of Amsterdam UMC, security is even higher priority, since the university relies heavily on video content for their medical students to learn and practice.
+In the case of Amsterdam UMC, security is a even higher priority, since the university relies heavily on video content for their medical students to learn and practice.
 These videos often contain sensitive information that must be well-protected.
 This is where VideoLab comes in.

 “What is the one critical success factor of VideoLab for your organisation?“